-(CHOICE BASED CREDIT AND SEMESTER SYSTEM) EFFECTIVE FROM THE ACADEMIC YEAR 2018-19
+BACHELOR COMPUTER APPLICATIONS (B.C.A) (CHOICE BASED CREDIT AND SEMESTER SYSTEM)

+EFFECTIVE FROM THE ACADEMIC YEAR 2018-19

-B.SC COMPUTER SCIENCE PROGRAMME OBJECTIVE
+B.C.A.
+PROGRAMME OBJECTIVE

-The basic objective of the Programme is to open a channel of admission for computing courses for students, who have done the 10+2 and are interested in taking computing/IT as a career.
-After acquiring the Bachelor's Degree (B.Sc.
-Computer Science), there is further educational opportunity to go for an MCA or other Master's Programme like MSc (Computer Science), MSc (IT), MBA, etc..
-Also after completing the B.Sc.
-Computer Science Programme, a student should be able to get entry level job in the field of Information Technology or ITES or they can take up self-employment in Indian & global software market.
-The specific objectives of the Programme include
+The basic objective of the program is to open a channel of admission for computing courses for students, who have done the10+2 and are interested in taking computing/IT as a career.
+Afteracquiring the Bachelor's Degree (BCA) at the University of Calicut, there is a further educational opportunity to go for an MCA or other Master's Programme like MSc(CS), MSc(IT), MBA, etc.,.
+Also, after completing the BCA Programme, a student should be able to get an entry level job in the field of Information Technology or ITES or they can take up self-employment in Indian & the global software market.
+The specific objectives of the program include:

-- 1. To attract young minds to the potentially rich & employable field of computer applications - 2.
-To be a foundation graduate Programme this will act as a feeder course for higher studies in the area of Computer Science/Applications - 3.
-To develop skills in software development so as to enable the B.Sc.
-Computer Science graduates to take up self-employment in Indian & global software market. - 4.
-To train & equip the students to meet the requirements of the Software industry in the country and outside.
+- 1. To attract young minds to the potential rich & the employable field of computer applications - 2.
+To be a foundation graduate program which will act as a feedercourse for higher studies in the area of Computer Science/Applications - 3.
+To develop skills in software development so as to enable the BCAgraduates to take up self-employment in Indian & the global software market. - 4.
+To train & equip the students to meet the requirements of theSoftware industry in the country and outside